4 teaspoonswhite wine vinegar or freshly squeezed lemon juice

 Game plan: Have all the ingredients at room temperature before you start.
 Since the egg doesn’t get cooked, use one that’s very fresh or pasteurized.
 Once made, the mayonnaise should be stored in an airtight container and can be kept in the refrigerator for up to 4 days.

 1Combine the egg and mustard in the bowl of a food processor fitted with a blade attachment.
-Process until mixture is evenly combined.
+Process until the mixture is evenly combined.

-2With the processor running, slowly add oil in a thin stream until completely combined.
-Add vinegar or lemon juice and pulse until smooth.
+2With the processor running, slowly add the oil in a thin stream until completely combined.
+Add the vinegar or lemon juice and pulse until smooth.
 Season to taste with salt and pepper.

 Variation (hand-whisked method):

 1Combine the egg yolk only and mustard in a bowl and whisk until well mixed.

-2Whisking constantly, add the oil in a thin stream until completely incorporated and mayo is thick (when the whisk is lifted, the mayo should hang off but not fall).
-Whisk in vinegar or lemon juice and season with salt and pepper to taste.
+2Whisking constantly, add the oil in a thin stream until completely incorporated and the mayo is thick (when the whisk is lifted, the mayo should hang off but not fall).
+Whisk in the vinegar or lemon juice and season with salt and pepper to taste.